-Make this melt in your mouth Instant Pot Mississippi Pot Roast and enjoy a Sunday supper classic any day of the week.
+Make this melt in your mouth Instant Pot Mississippi Pot Roast recipe and you can enjoy a Sunday supper classic any day of the week.
 For your convenience, I've included oven and slow cooker instructions, too.
 Regardless of how it's prepared, this dish requires such little prep, it's sure to become a regular on your dinner menu.

-Instant Pot or Slow Cooker Mississippi Pot Roast
+Easy Instant Pot Mississippi Pot Roast Recipe

-Instant pots and slow cookers are at opposite ends of the spectrum yet, both yield such delicious results.
+Instant pots and slow cookers are at opposite ends of the spectrum, yet both yield such delicious results.
 Thanks to the growing popularity of Instant Pots, it's no longer necessary to reserve this kind of Sunday supper meal to weekends.
 Just like the pressure cookers of yesteryear, roasts can be cooked in an Instant pot in no time flat.

 - A chuck roast will result in the most tender and flavorful option for this recipe.
 Due to the fat marbling in the beef it makes the flavor shine.

 - You'll note when seasoning the roast before searing, there's only black pepper called for in the recipe.
 That's due to the fact there is ample sodium in the McCormick au jus mix and Ranch salad dressing mix and there's really no need to add more.

 - The pepperoncini and juice add flavor, but they aren't spicy.
 They provide a nice balance to the rich flavor of the roast.
 If you like spice, you can add red pepper flakes or a few dashes of hot sauce to the mix.

 - I give a range of 8-10 pepperoncini for this recipe.
 Please note, you can certainly adjust the amount adding more or less, to your taste.
 This is another moment when there's no need to sweat the small stuff in the kitchen.